 Contact Eastern North Carolina Litigation Attorney L. Lamar Armstrong, III.Marcia H.

-Marcia H. Armstrong is a well-known Eastern North Carolina Family Law Specialist, serving as the immediate past president of the state chapter of the American Academy of Matrimonial Lawyers (AAML).
+Marcia H. Armstrong is a well-known Eastern North Carolina Family Law Specialist, who has served as president of the state chapter of the American Academy of Matrimonial Lawyers (AAML).
 The AAML is recognized as the top family law association in the country.
 The AAML only accept members who demonstrate the highest levels of professional skill and ethics.

 Marcia is a partner with her husband, L. Lamar Armstrong, Jr. at The Armstrong Law Firm, P.A., in Smithfield, North Carolina.
 She appears before trial courts throughout eastern North Carolina and currently concentrates her practice in the areas of equitable distribution and support issues.
 In addition to divorce litigation, Marcia is certified as an arbitrator by the American Academy of Matrimonial Lawyers and as a Superior Court and Family Financial Mediator by the North Carolina Dispute Resolution Commission.
 She has served as an arbitrator and mediator in many domestic cases.